 No, we work for Cornell Cooperative Extension of Tompkins County.
 The Community Beautification Program is funded by the Tompkins County Tourism Program.

 Where do you get your plants?

-We buy from local growers, primarily Earlybird Farms on Route 13 in Newfield and Baker's Acres on Route 34 in Lansing.
+We buy from local growers, primarily Earlybird Farms on Route 13 in Newfield, as well as other local nurseries.
 In addition, we are grateful for our association with Cornell University, allowing us to rent greenhouse space at the Guterman Greenhouse Complex on Caldwell Rd.
 There we pot up tropical bulbs such as Canna and Caladium; seed many annuals such as Zinnias, Marigold, Coleus, Asclepias, Petunias, Balsam; and root cuttings of Coleus and Sweet Potato Vine.
 Cornell growers maintain the plants in the greenhouse, while program volunteers join Beautification staff to plant, seed, divide, top and transplant as needed for two months each year in April and May.
 The Program conducts research with Horticulture Associate Professor Neil Mattson on the use of different media and fertilizers for the varieties grown.